infinum/eightshift-docs/website/forms/php/filters/blocks/media-breakpoints.md

 title: Media breakpoints
 ---

-We are using 4 breakpoints in our responsive design defined [here](https://github.com/infinum/eightshift-forms/blob/develop/src/Blocks/manifest.json) under the `breakpoints` key.
-If you project used different breakpoints you can change them with this filter.
+By default, we use 4 breakpoints in our responsive design system, defined [here](https://github.com/infinum/eightshift-forms/blob/develop/src/Blocks/manifest.json) within the `breakpoints` key.

+If you project uses different breakpoint values, you can change them with this filter.

 :::note
-You can't provide additional breakpoints, only change the existing ones.
+Additional breakpoints cannot be provided, only the current values can be modified!
 :::

 ```php